-We will also be starting a new meeting series in January 2018 which will be held on the Eastside and will be focused on chapter organization, strategies for gaining additional members, and projects to help the Mars Society and our shared goals.
+We will also be starting a new meeting series in early 2019 which will be held on the Eastside and will be focused on chapter organization, strategies for gaining additional members, and projects to help the Mars Society and our shared goals.
 Watch our Facebook page for the schedule.

 We typically attend the space-related events in Seattle, both for our personal enjoyment, but to also network and perform outreach activities.
 The exact set of events is on our Facebook page (click the FB button at the top of this page).